pdulak/RIDIK/README.md

 ## Installation
 1. `npm i`
 2. copy `config-sample.json` to `config.json` and fill with proper keys
+3. `npx sequelize-cli init`
+4. `npx sequelize-cli db:migrate`
 3. `npm start`

 ## Todo
 - [ ] save API calls history in log file / database
 - [ ] use Prisma / Seqelize and connect to sqlite to save some data
   - table with sample simple "one line" prompts to use, along with command to execute them and keyboard shortcut?
   - table with log of API calls
   - ???
 - [ ] function to prepare data from other sources - remove HTML tags, excess chars, special chars...